peterkaloyannis/peterkaloyannis/README.md

 Heyo!

-My name is Peter and I like to do cool things and work on cool projects.

-A small portion of which are here on my github!
+My name is Peter and I do things sometimes; a small portion of which are here on my github!
+I have formal education in math and physics with an emphasis on plasma physics and control.

 One day I will make this more fancy, but until then just relax and enjoy the cool calming radio of 103.5 dawn FM.